[The] Sūtra [In Which The] Buddha Speaks [Of] Eight Great Beings’ Realisations

 Note 3: All who have reached Pure Land will become at least Eighth Ground (八地) Bodhisattvas, who exceed the most minor Bodhisattva Mahāsattvas.
 Even those who are already the greatest Bodhisattva Mahāsattvas aspire to reach Pure Land, to most swiftly expedite their progress towards Buddhahood.]

-[Note 4: This world in terms of the Earth will cosmically break apart and disintegrate eventually, although not so soon, for billions of years at least.
-Before that, countries are subject to human-made disasters (such as wars) and natural disasters that endanger life, although even natural disasters (such as the climate crisis) that affect humans are due to their negative karma, thus also human-made.
+[Note 4: This world in terms of the earth will cosmically break apart and disintegrate eventually, although not so soon, for billions of years at least.
+Before that, countries are subject to human-made disasters (such as wars and pandemics) and natural disasters that endanger life, although even natural disasters (such as the climate crisis) that affect humans are due to their negative actions’ karma, thus also human-made.
 As such, where we live now, which might seem stable, is no safe and lasting refuge, in this and future lives.
 In contrast, Pure Land is the Land Of Peace And Bliss (安乐国), always free from all disasters.]

 [The] Four Great [Elements are of] suffering [and] emptiness, [and the] Five Aggregates [are] without self.
-[With] arising [and] ceasing transforming, [they are] false [and] without permanence.
+[With] arising [and] ceasing changing [to be] different, [they are] false, fake [and] without [a] host.

 [Note 5: The Four Great Elements (地水火风) are the key constituents of matter (and the environment), which are earth (which represents solidity), water (which represents cohesion), fire (which represents energy) and wind (which represents expansion).
 They condition suffering if clung to, as they are empty of lasting nature.
 In Pure Land, both the environment and our bodies will be of the most refined forms, thus not leading to suffering; only with bliss.